 In wafer lithography it is convenient to assume that the reticle is an ideal representation of the design data and that corner rounding of the final printed wafer pattern is due only to the diffraction limitations of the imaging and other processing effects such as PEB diffusion.
 In reality, however, the reticle itself suffers from corner rounding which must, to some lesser or greater degree, affect the printed wafer results as well.
 How does reticle corner rounding contribute to loss of wafer pattern fidelity?
 How much reticle corner rounding is acceptable?
 Does reticle corner rounding affect the focus-exposure process window of the wafer patterns?
-How much does the resist process contribute to corner rounding?
-How does corner rounding relate to effects such as line end shortening?
-These are important questions to answer considering the cost trade-offs associated with printing reticles with less corner rounding [1] and the impact of wafer pattern fidelity on device performance.
+These are important questions to answer considering the cost trade-offs associated with printing reticles with less corner rounding [1].

-Since firmly establishing the implications of mask corner rounding for all pattern types and sizes is a daunting task, a first step is to consider simple cornered mask features such as an isolated corner, a contact hole, and the end of an isolated line.
-It is well known that when contact hole wafer dimensions are less than about $1.0\lambda/NA$ (where $\lambda$ is the imaging wavelength and NA is the objective lens numerical aperture), the nominally square holes print as circles on the wafer due to the diffraction limits of the imaging tool [2].
-It seems logical that, in this common and important case, the shape of the printed wafer results is not directly affected by the amount of corner rounding on the mask.
+Since firmly establishing the implications of mask corner rounding for all pattern types and sizes is a daunting task, a first step is to consider the simplest of cornered mask features, the contact hole.
+It is well known that when contact hole wafer dimensions are less than about $1.0\lambda/NA$ (where λ is the imaging wavelength and NA is the objective lens numerical aperture), the nominally square holes print as circles on the wafer due to the diffraction limits of the imaging tool [2].
+It seems logic that, in this common and important case, the shape of the printed wafer results is not directly affected by the amount of corner rounding on the mask.
 It is not clear, however, how mask pattern shape affects the size and process window of the wafer patterns.

-This paper examines the key parameters that contribute to wafer corner pattern fidelity through theory and simulation.
-The impact of reticle corner rounding on the printed wafer patterns will be examined for conventional and attenuated phase shifted contact holes of various pitches.
+This paper examines the key parameters that contribute to wafer contact hole pattern fidelity through simulation.
+The impact of reticle corner rounding on the printed wafer patterns will be examined for conventional and attenuated phase shifting masks (PSM), dense and isolated contacts.
 Results from this work will be used to predict the acceptable amount of corner rounding on the reticle, and to define the proper metric of reticle shape.
-Finally, the impact of the resist process on corner rounding, and line end shortening in particular, will be described.